airyhq/airy/frontend/chat-plugin/README.md

 ## Usage

-Install the package and import the Airy Chat Plugin to your React component.
+First, [set up the Airy Chat Plugin as a source](https://airy.co/docs/core/sources/chatplugin/quickstart) to Airy Core to get the channelId.
+Then, install the package and import the Airy Chat Plugin to a React component.
 Pass the configuration variables to the AiryChatPlugin wrapper to customize it.

 ```tsx
 import React from "react";